 Any event or action caused by a user or the system user is logged in the database.
 This information may be exported as PDF, HTML, MHT, RTF, Excel, CSV, Text or image file.

-The parameters available are Time, Name, EventID, GroupID, Key and Value.
+Information is sorted by Time, Name, EventID, GroupID, Key and Value.

 To view detailed events: